 A within-subjects design is an experimental design where all the participants receive every level of the treatment, i.e. every independent variable.
 For example, in a candy taste test, the researcher would want every participant to taste and rate each type of candy.

 This video demonstrates a within-subjects experiment (i.e., one where there is one independent variable with several variations or levels) that examines how different motivational messages (e.g., hard work, self-affirmation, outcomes, positive affect) influence willingness to exert physical effort.
 As a within-subjects design, the participant will read each of the 4 types of motivational messages and then have their physical effort measured via lifting weights.
-By providing an overview of how a researcher conducts a repeated-measures experiment, this video allows viewers to see how to address order effects through counterbalancing.
+By providing an overview of how a researcher conducts a repeated-measures experiment, this video allows viewers to see how to address order effects through counterbalancing, which involves a systematic approach to making sure all possible orders of the conditions occur in the study.

 Psychological studies often use higher sample sizes than studies in other sciences.
 A large number of participants helps to better ensure that the population under study is better represented and the margin of error accompanied by studying human behavior is sufficiently addressed.